 This may involve a process group, anger management sessions, or 12-Step meetings.
 They can help you address your dependence on alcohol or drugs.
 Others help you become accountable and learn tools that help you handle the symptoms of dependence like cravings, thoughts about using again, or feeling the need for your drug of choice.
 You can learn to cope with stressors.
 You may choose to take part for months or even years after leaving treatment.

 Specifically, Sunstone Recovery offers addiction therapy in Bend that includes:

 - Intensive outpatient program

 - Dual diagnosis treatment

 - Individual therapy program

 We are here to help you achieve recovery from addiction.
 Our addiction therapy in Bend is compassionate, professional, and experienced.
 Don’t let addiction ruin your life.
 With the right therapy, you can take back control.
-Contact us today at 855.833.9199, and we will help you make the first step on the road to recovery and a happier, healthier life.
+Contact us today at 855.833.9199, or contact us online, and we will help you make the first step on the road to recovery and a happier, healthier life.